 your privacy is important to us

-By using our website, you agree that cookies are stored on your device and that Google Analytics is used to provide you with the best possible service.
+By using our website, you agree that cookies are stored on your device and that Google Analytics and Plausible are used to provide you with the best possible service.
 You can find more information about this here.

 OeAD student housing are regarded as pioneers in the construction of passive house design student residences, and contributes significantly to growing awareness of sustainability by accommodating students in passive houses.